the-au-forml-lab/plgroup/readme.md

     For example `archive_semester.sh fall 2025`.
-    This script will create a new directory in `docs/_past_semesters`, copy the reading group info for the past semester to that directory and clear the automatically generated files in `docs`.
+    This script will create a new directory in `docs/_past_semesters`, copy the reading group info for the past semester to that directory and clear the automatically generated files in `docs/`.

 2.  **Clear the Schedule.**
     Edit the schedule (the table at the bottom of `docs/index.md`).